bolisettynihith/ActivitiesCacheParser/README.md

-# ActivityCacheParser
+# ActivitiesCacheParser

-**ActivityCacheParser** is a python tool to extract forensics data from ActivityCache.db (Windows Activity Timeline).
+**ActivitiesCacheParser** is a python tool to extract forensics data from ActivitiesCache.db (Windows Activity Timeline).

 The database is located at `C:\Users\<user>\AppData\Local\ConnectedDevicesPlatform\<folder>\ActivitiesCache.db`.